mpv-player/mpv/DOCS/man/options.rst

 ``--playlist=<filename>``
     Play files according to a playlist file (Supports some common formats.
-If no format is detected, it will be treated as list of files, separated by newline characters.
+If no format is detected, it will be treated as a list of files, separated by newline characters.
 Note that XML playlist formats are not supported.)

     You can play playlists directly and without this option, however, this